-If a character seems too much work, animators could decide to kill it off soon.
+If a character seems too much work, animators could decide to take the life of it off soon.
 On the other hand, producers can add spices of action if a plot feels bland.

 Manga does not give room for manipulations.
 They are already in prints.
 For that reason, they have the most original content.